stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 **Directories**

-A [Directory](#directories) is a top-level storage containers of Accounts and Groups.
+A [Directory](#directories) is a top-level storage container of Accounts and Groups.
 A Directory also manages security policies (like password strength) for the Accounts it contains.
 Stormpath supports two types of Directories: natively hosted 'Cloud' directories that originate in Stormpath and 'Mirror' directories that act as secure mirrors or replicas of existing directories outside of Stormpath, for example LDAP or Active Directory servers.

 Directories can be used to cleanly manage segmented account populations - for example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.